iviviano/Algorithms/QR Reconstruction/Notes.md

 The process for checking the encoded information is similar to long division, but uses exclusive-or instead of subtraction.
 The format code should produce a remainder of zero when it is "divided" by the so-called generator of the code.
 QR format codes use the generator $10100110111$ ($x^{10}+x^{8}+x^{5}+x^{4}+x^{2}+x+1$).
 - Need to figure out zeros (in $\text{GF}(256)$?) of this generator
 	- this will give us the analogy of the syndromes equations in RS

+Except, this isn't quite right, because we XOR after